-- If food is offered at any event, have pre-packaged boxes or bags for each attendee (or BYO meals), instead of a buffet or family-style meal.
+- Developmentally appropriate communication regarding masking can provide reassurance and reduce anxiety among individuals.
+Masks are not dangerous to wear for long periods of time.
+However, they can be uncomfortable. - 2 year olds should not be masked. - 3 year olds should be masked in common areas.
+Suggest "building up" time with the mask as necessary. - 4 year olds and older should continue to wear masks. - If food is offered at any event, it should be eaten outside.
+Avoid eating indoors with groups of people.
+Have pre-packaged boxes or bags for each attendee (or BYO meals), instead of a buffet or family-style meal.
 Avoid serving food from common dishes.
 Encourage frequent handwashing/sanitizing. - Try to limit physical contact with surfaces, such as doors and door handles, as much as possible and encourage the use of hand sanitizer after touching any surfaces.